wp-plugins/buddypress-foaf/readme.txt

 == Changelog ==

+= 2.1 =
+* Some code corrections (debug messages, thanks to BackpackersUnion for reporting)

 = 2.0 =
 * Using bp_core_get_userlink() method from Buddypress now to create userlinks in widget and shortcode output